fbpx

 Draw up a pre-departure checklist

-Before you hit the open road or start the car up for that matter, it’s important you cover all your bases.
+Before you hit the open road towing a caravan, it’s crucial to cover all your bases with a comprehensive pre-departure checklist.
 Driving even short distances without the right setup can be dangerous, and even cause serious damage to your vehicle.
 Make sure you hit all the critical pre-departure points chores like:

 • Check your wheel bearings and brakes